particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Modifying a public library 2024-08-12

+Added information on modifying a public library to the [library guide](/getting-started/device-os/firmware-libraries/#modifying-a-public-library).

 ### Publish to Google sheets 2024-08-08

 Updated [Publish to Google sheets](/integrations/community-integrations/publish-to-google-sheets/)